-Pathogen Distribution/ endemic areas/high-risk groups Screening recommendations Utilisation Hepatitis D virus (HDV) High prevalence though with wide local/ regional variation in the Mediterranean, Eastern Europe, Middle East, Pakistan, central and northern Asia, western and central Africa, Amazonian basin, Pacific Islands and Vietnam In the event of an HBsAg +ve or HBV-NAT +ve donor, the HDV status of the donor should be determined, including HDV RNA and HDV antibody assays.
-Where there is a risk of HDV transmission, transplantation should be discussed with an infectious diseases physician or hepatologist prior to proceeding.
-Herpes simplex virus (HSV) Worldwide; seroprevalence of 76% (HSV-1) and 12% (HSV-2) in Australian adults Screening not required where antiviral prophylaxis is routinely administered.
-Organs can be accepted from donors with latent herpes family infections.
+Pathogen Distribution/ endemic areas/high-risk groups Screening recommendations Utilisation Hepatitis D virus (HDV) High prevalence though with wide local/ regional variation in the Mediterranean, Eastern Europe, Middle East, Pakistan, central and northern Asia, western and central Africa, Amazonian basin, Pacific Islands and Vietnam In the event of an HBsAg +ve or HBV-NAT +ve donor, the HDV status of the donor should be determined, including HDV RNA and HDV antibody assays Where there is a risk of HDV transmission, transplantation should be discussed with an infectious diseases physician or hepatologist prior to proceeding.
+Herpes simplex virus (HSV) Worldwide; seroprevalence of 76% (HSV-1) and 12% (HSV-2) in Australian adults Screening not required where antiviral prophylaxis is routinely administered Organs can be accepted from donors with latent herpes family infections.
 Organs from donors with acute herpes viraemia should only be considered with the administration of HSV-active antiviral treatment to the recipient.
-Human herpes virus-8 (HHV-8) or Kaposi's sarcoma herpes virus Variable; high prevalence in the Mediterranean, parts of Africa and parts of China Routine screening is not recommended - Human immuno- deficiency virus (HIV) Worldwide, with highest prevalence in sub-Saharan Africa, Russia, Ukraine, Estonia, Thailand, Papua- New Guinea, Belize, Surinam, Guyana and some Caribbean regions.
-All donors should be screened for HIV using an HIV Ag/Ab combination assay, with results required prior to transplantation proceeding; HIV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible.
-Use of organ from an HIV +ve donor is generally contraindicated except in exceptional circumstances.
+Human herpes virus-8 (HHV-8) or Kaposi's sarcoma herpes virus Variable; high prevalence in the Mediterranean, parts of Africa and parts of China Routine screening is not recommended Human immuno- deficiency virus (HIV) Worldwide, with highest prevalence in sub-Saharan Africa, Russia, Ukraine, Estonia, Thailand, Papua- New Guinea, Belize, Surinam, Guyana and some Caribbean regions.
+All donors should be screened for HIV using an HIV Ag/Ab combination assay, with results required prior to transplantation proceeding; HIV-NAT is recommended for all donors, with results required prospectively wherever logistically feasible Use of organs from selected donors with an antibody and/or NAT-positive for HIV should be considered for waitlisted recipients with HIV, in consultation with a HIV specialist.
+Donation of organs from donors with HIV for recipients without HIV is not recommended, except in exceptional circumstances.
 Human T-lymphotrophic virus-1 (HTLV-1) Regions of high endemicity in sub-populations of Japan, sub-Saharan Africa, the Caribbean, South America, the Middle East, and Aboriginal people of central Australia.
-HTLV-1/2 screening using serology is recommended for all organ donors, with prospective results preferable where possible.
-Organs should not be utilised from donors confirmed to have HTLV- 1/2.
+HTLV-1/2 screening using serology is recommended for all organ donors, with prospective results preferable where possible Organs should not be utilised from donors confirmed to have HTLV-1/2.
 Screening tests can produce false positive results and if timely confirmatory testing is not possible, it is recommended that an infectious diseases physician or microbiologist advise on whether the results predict genuine HTLV infection, which is influenced by the strength of the test (e.g. signal to cut-off ratio) and the pre-test probability of infection.
 If a donor is retrospectively confirmed to be infected with HTLV-1 and organs are transplanted, monitoring of recipients for infection/disease is recommended.
-Influenza Worldwide; influenza season in ANZ from June to August, affecting 5-10% of the population If influenza-like illness in the donor is suspected, influenza- specific NAT should be performed (although prospective results are not essential).
-The presence of influenza is not a contraindication to the transplantation of non-lung organs.
+Influenza Worldwide; influenza season in ANZ from June to August, affecting 5-10% of the population If influenza-like illness in the donor is suspected, influenza-specific NAT should be performed (although prospective results are not essential) The presence of influenza is not a contraindication to the transplantation of non-lung organs.
 Utilisation of lungs should be considered on a case-by-case basis.
 Post-transplant influenza treatment for 5-10 days is suggested for all recipients of organs from a donor infected with influenza.